cursebreakers/rust_rss/README.md

 `cargo run`

 The program will gather rss content from the urls in **feeds.json** and return them to the terminal.

 By default, only the current date is returned.
-This can be bypassed to return all available rss by passing the `-a` flag (if using `cargo run` and not the binary, you must add a `--` to the command).
+This can be bypassed to return all available rss by passing the `-a` flag.

+If using `cargo run`, you must add a `--` to the command.

 eg: `cargo run -- -a`

-Meanwhile if you are using the binary installed to your path, you would use
+If you are using the binary after installing to your path, you would use

 `rust_rss -a`